gandbox/pscSilex/README.md

 ---

 * Branch **master** is empty
-* Branch **01-no-esi** is the starting point if the workshop.
+* Branch **01-no-esi** is the starting point of the workshop.
 The AJAX call is in progress (/renderesi route is missing), no ESI setup, no .less compilation
 * Branch **02-no-less** is the same code, containing AJAX & ESI setup example
 * Branch **03-final** is the final code, containing the .less processing for bootstrap